sandeepmj/javascript-variables-comparison-operators/README.md

 ### So What?

-At this point you might be wondering, so what?
+At this point you might be wondering, yeah so what?

 Here's what:

-Imagine writing a function that does different things based on user input.
-For example, **`if`** someone someone's rent to income is greater than 35 percent your function can tell them they are overpaying, **`else` your function tells them they are paying the right amount.**
+Imagine an interactive that does different things based on user input.
+For example, **`if`** someone someone's monthly rent is more than 35 percent of their monthly income, the interactive tells them they are overpaying, **`else` your function tells them they are paying the right amount.**

-I created a `form2.html` that is exactly the same except I'm pointing it to `main2.js`

-`main2.js` should look like this:

 ![](/img/compjs.png)

 ## Homework

-Using JavaScript learned over the past two weeks, create a simple calculator to inform your audience whether they should buy a monthly MetroCard or a per ride MetroCard based on how many times they ride the subway per month.

 **Due: Monday, Feb.
 22 by Noon on your github account**.
 Share the URL on Slack (your instructor will tell you which channel.